-Focus on Ingredients – Shave Soap
+Focus on – Shave Soap

-Once a staple of the edwardian man’s toiletry collection, and a common sight in old school barber shops, Shaving Soap has come in and out of popularity over the last century.
+Once a staple of the Edwardian man’s toiletry collection, and a common sight in old school barber shops, Shaving Soap has come in and out of popularity over the last century.
 Somewhere in the 1950s-1960s this form of lather for shaving gave way to aerosol cans of shave cream… and gave way to quick and instant.

 Shaving soap is not a cream, but rather a very gentle cold processed soap that has been infused with a small amount of bentonite clay to create that smooth and close shave.

 Our soap is a blend of Coconut, Palm and Olive Oil that is cold processed with sodium hydroxide (Lye), bentonite clay and essential oil added, and the soap is then poured into a 3″ diameter mold. (we use a piece of PVC pipe that has been lined with freezer paper).
-Coconut Oil is noted for its great sudsing and rich later.
+Coconut Oil is noted for its great suds and rich later.